Consumption of Chia Seeds During Pregnancy – Benefits & Side Effects

 Chia seeds can even be consumed raw.
 Since these seeds last longer and aren’t perishable, they are great for snacking on the go.

-If you’re in the mood for satisfying your cravings, here are some healthy chia seed recipes you can make at home –
+If you’re in the mood to satisfy your cravings, here are some healthy chia seed recipes you can make at home.
+Let’s take a look at recipes made using chia seeds for pregnancy.

 - 3 sliced bananas